History of Prince Alfred Park

 The first Agricultural Society show was held here in 1869.
 The following year Prince Alfred Park was the first park to be laid out in connection with a major Australian Exhibition, the inter-colonial exhibition held in 1870 to mark the centenary of Captain Cook’s landing at Botany Bay.
 It predated the first International Exhibition in the Garden Palace in the Sydney Domain (1879) and the world heritage listed Royal Exhibition Building in Melbourne (1880).

-During the life of the Exhibition Building 1870-1954 the park performed a major public function as a venue for important events and exhibitions.
+During the life of the Exhibition Building from 1870 to 1954 the park performed a major public function as a venue for important events and exhibitions.
 The building housed the War Memorial Museum from 1925 to 1936, when it moved to Canberra.

 Trees and elements of the layout from the original 1870 plan of the park still exist on the site today including Moreton Bay fig trees arranged as an informal row along the boundaries.
 The central avenue of London Planes and Brush Box probably dates from the inter-war period, as do the Washington Palms and Canary Island Date Palms.

-Additions to the park included tennis courts built in 1924, and the Coronation Playground which was built in 1936-1939 to replace a previous playground built in 1932.
+Additions to the park included tennis courts built in 1924 and the Coronation Playground built from 1936 to 1939 to replace a previous playground built in 1932.
 It is named to commemorate the coronation of King George VI.
 The swimming pool was built in 1954.
-An ice skating rink was built behind the pool in 1959 and demolished in about 1996-97.
+An ice skating rink was built behind the pool in 1959 and demolished in about 1996 to 1997.